 lidocaine, used in certain heart conditions and for local or spinal anaesthesia

-sildenafil, a medicine used to treat erectile dysfunction
+sildenafil, used to treat erectile dysfunction

-omeprazole, a medicine used to treat stomach ulcers.
+omeprazole, used to treat stomach ulcers.

-sucralfate, a medicine used to treat stomach ulcers
+sucralfate, used to treat stomach ulcers

 metoclopramide, used to treat nausea and vomiting